 Final Order:

-The Magistrate may pass a final order for protection, monetary relief, custody of children, or any other relief as deemed necessary.
+The Magistrate may pass a final order for protection, monetary relief, custody of children.
+It may be any other relief as deemed necessary.

 Experiencing domestic violence?
 The Protection of Women from Domestic Violence Act (PWDVA) offers protection and recourse.
 This Act covers physical, emotional, sexual, and economic abuse.
 It empowers you to seek reliefs like protection orders, residence orders, financial support, child custody, and compensation.
 Filing a complaint under PWDVA is straightforward and free of court fees.
 If you’re facing domestic violence, remember you’re not alone.
 Seek legal help immediately and explore resources for filing a case under PWDVA through government websites or legal aid organizations.